curityio/example-consentor/README.md

 ![Configure Client with Example Consentor](docs/images/configure-client-with-example-consentor.png?raw=true "Enable Consentors on Client")

-The consentor is now ready.
+The consentor is now ready to be used.

 ## Testing
 When a user logs in with the client Curity Identity Server will show a prompt asking the user for consent.
 The screen will look similar to this one: